Dytanlented/leetcode_Java/Solutions/Valid Palindrome II.md

 ### Algorithm

 1. Use two pointers `start` and `end` starting from head and tail respectively.
-2. Find the first two character which are not equal.
+2. Find the first two characters which are not equal.
 If cannot find then return true, else there are two posibilities.
-3. Let's ignore character at the index of `start` or `end`, check the resulting string to see if it is palindrom.
+3. Let's ignore character at the index of `start` or `end`, check the resulting string to see if it is palindrome.

 ### Solutions